What is Sports Bike?

 Sports-bikes are good to ride when ridden at high speeds.
 However, riding for long periods at high speeds can cause exhaustion and discomfort.
 Riding the bike with bent hands causes strain on the forearm muscles.
 Additionally, the legs and thigh muscles often experience cramps after a few hours of riding.

 Characteristics of a Sports Bike:

 However, the manufacturers offer more variations according to the local regulations and market.
-One of these upmarket Hyper Sports bikes such as the Kawasaki Ninja H2 delivers a power output of a whopping 310bhp.
-It recently broke the record of top-speed at mind-boggling 400 Km/h.
+One of these upmarket Hyper Sports bikes, such as the Kawasaki Ninja H2, delivers a power output of a whopping 310bhp.
+Moreover, it recently broke the top-speed record at a mind-boggling 400 Km/h.

 Watch Kawasaki Ninja H2R Breaking World Record 400 km/h in 26 sec:

 Often, Sports motorcycles are sleek with complex design and many premium features.
 They also have a low center of gravity, which gives better handling and control.
 So, technically, they are more expensive to manufacture than commuter bikes.
 They have less comfort and low mileage, and high maintenance cost.
 Primarily, their focus is on cornering ability, pick-up, and top speed.

 These bikes use lightweight materials such as cast aluminum to reduce weight and improve handling.
 In addition, a few of these bikes have dual exhaust pipes that deliver a deep, rumbling exhaust sound.
 They also offer premium features such as the Motorcycle TCS, ABS, wider tires, high-performance front & rear suspension, and alloy wheels to improve the performance.